 Things to do in Brazil

-Brazil is the largest country in South America and fifth in the world.
-From huge metropolises to miles of rivers and forests each destination has something unique to offer.
-Regardless of the region, you’re visiting, there are a variety of things to do in Brazil.
-When in Rio, travelers are excited about enjoying the white-sand beaches, when in small colonial towns like Tiradentes, guests are interested in touring the baroque cathedrals, and when in big cities like Belo Horizonte, the open-air art museum, Inhotim captivates travelers from around the world.
-Brazil, famed for its exotic Tijuca filled mountains, serene beaches, remarkable flora and fauna, and exuberant culture has an activity perfect for every type of traveler.
+There are various things to do in Brazil regardless of the region or city you’re visiting.
+When touring Rio, travelers are excited about the white-sand beaches.
+In small colonial towns like Tiradentes, guests are interested in touring the Baroque cathedrals.
+In big cities like Belo Horizonte, the open-air art museum, Inhotim captivates travelers from around the world.
+Additionally, Brazil is famous for its exotic Tijuca-filled mountains, serene beaches, remarkable flora and fauna, and exuberant culture.
+Follow along as we explore the 11 incredible things to do in Brazil!

 For history buffs, consider a tour through the significant gold mining towns of Minas Gerais like Ouro Preto and Tiradentes.
 Historically, these mining towns brought wealth to the Portuguese Empire and as a result, they are dotted with extravagantly built cathedrals and structures.
 Today the old imposing, baroque cathedrals and intimate squares dazzle those who visit.
 And of course, there is no shortage of gold, whether inlaid in the ceilings of cathedrals or administrative buildings.